So you've done the hard part.

 That’s because in the short-term it’s quite likely your funds will fluctuate in value – both up and down – day by day.

-As an investor, you need to play the long game and become impervious to the daily whims of the markets.
+While it can be extremely difficult when values plummet (as they have done on a couple of occasions in the last three years), you need to play the long game and become impervious to the daily whims of the markets.

 The worst thing you can do is make a rash decision to sell your holding in a fund because it performed poorly over a day, a week or even a month.